Surgical approach

 - Acid–base and electrolytes

-- Acidosis reduces catecholamine responsiveness; correct hypoxia, hypercapnia, and severe metabolic derangements; consider vasopressin as adjunct in refractory vasoplegia.
+- Acidosis reduces catecholamine responsiveness, correct hypoxia, hypercapnia, and severe metabolic derangements, consider vasopressin as adjunct in refractory vasoplegia.

 - β2 agonism may cause hypokalaemia and hyperglycaemia (adrenaline, dobutamine, salbutamol).